Airflow and Outdoor Unit Basics

 If your system has to work too hard to push air through a clogged filter, it won’t cool effectively.

-Why it matters: Poor airflow reduces the amount of air passing over the evaporator coils, making the air from the vents feel warmer.
+Why it matters: Poor airflow reduces the air passing over the evaporator coils, making the air from the vents feel warmer.
 It can even cause your coils to freeze up, making things worse.

 What to do: Locate the air filter, usually domiciled in the return duct or air handler.
 If it looks dirty or has been 90–120 days since you changed it, it’s time for a new one.
 A simple replacement could solve your problem.